 Treatment involving weight loss

-Some practitioners recommend that Binge Eating disorder be classified as a form of addiction.
+Some practitioners recommend that Binge Eating disorder is classified as a form of addiction.
 This is because the behaviors associated with the disorder are so similar to drug and alcohol addiction.
 Those with Binge Eating Disorder report similar experiences that addicts do, like strong irresistible cravings and the inability to cut down on the addictive substance, whether it’s food or a drug.
 In other words, Binge Eating Disorder can be thought of as a food addiction.
 Instead of using drugs or alcohol, those with this disorder use food to cope with their inner pain in a problematic and extreme way.
-Food provides a similiar ‘high’, or instant reward, providing relief from bad feelings in the way that drugs or alcohol do.
+Food provides a similar ‘high’, or instant reward, providing relief from bad feelings in the way that drugs or alcohol do.

 Perhaps you can relate to this pattern of behaving.
 Have you ever used junk food to feel better?
 Eaten ice cream in response to sadness?
 It’s normal to do this occasionally, just like it’s normal to drink alcohol on occasion.
 However, these coping strategies can spiral out of control into addiction or binge eating disorder, especially during times of stress.

 The similarities between addiction and Binge Eating Disorder indicate that there might be a common cause between these two conditions.
-This is why we strongly recommend an inpatient stay at a rehabilitation facility, like we do for drug addiction, specializing in your unique condition.
-It may come as a surprise, but at an inpatient facility you will be able to join with dozens of others facing the same problem with binge eating that you are facing now.
+This is why we strongly recommend an inpatient stay at a rehabilitation facility, as we do for drug addiction, specializing in your unique condition.
+It may come as a surprise, but at an inpatient facility, you will be able to join with dozens of others facing the same problem with binge eating that you are facing now.
 You’ll be able to see that you are far from alone!
 Also, you will be able to leave behind the stresses of your life for a short period of time while you learn a brand new relationship with food that sustains you, instead of hurting you.
 Please contact us for more answers; you can start a new life without the shame of binge eating bringing you down.